Mosaibah/Stock-Alertify/Notes.md

 - [ ] select only needed columns
 - [x] make sure to use pydantic models in all responses
 - [ ] implement a proper logging
+- [ ] populate threshold_exceeded when creating a new rule

 -----
 ### Thinking: